MADE-USP/PNADc-Report/docs/index.md

 # PNADc Report
 <div style="text-align: justify;">
-    MADE's PNADc Report is our quaterly publication reviewing inequality trends in Brazil.
+    MADE's PNADc Report is our quarterly publication reviewing inequality trends in Brazil.
 </div>

 ## Paper and Citation
 <div style="text-align: justify;">
-    Our latest results can be found on MADE's website.
+    Our latest publications can be found on MADE's website.
 You may be interested in citing our report:
 </div>
 > MADE (2024).
 [Relatório Trimestral PNAD - Quarto Trimestre de 2023](https://madeusp.com.br/publicacoes/artigos/relatorio-trimestral-da-pnad-quarto-trimestre-de-2023/).